 In terms of those data, all right.

-That is the Broward County Sheriff, uh Scott Israel, uh given us a few new details in all of this, confirming what we've been reporting that in fact it was a former student that was both inside and outside the school.
+That is the Broward County Sheriff, Scott Israel, given a few new details in all of this, confirming what we've been reporting.

-I know from personal videos that have been sent to me by a friend that that lives there that's on the ground that in fact the shooting took place inside of the school.
+I know from personal videos that have been sent to me by a friend that lives there that's on the ground that in fact the shooting took place inside of the school.

-Uh we also heard in their information that parents are asked to go to the local Marriott Hotel if they want to reunite with their kids.
+We also heard in their information that parents are asked to go to the local Marriott Hotel if they want to reunite with their kids.

 In other words, that he had already left the scene and they picked him up from there, who they believe is the person.

-But it's a tragic school shooting, another one, and uh the other thing that we're hearing, we have the Broward County superintendent, his name is Robert Runsey has confirmed numerous fatalities.
+And the other thing that we're hearing, we have the Broward County Superintendent.

-Joining us now is Joseph Pangaro, who is with Pangaro training and management.
+Joining us now is Joseph Pangaro, who is with Pangaro Training and Management.

 Every parent is heartbroken.

-Well, every parent is heartbroken, every and every parent is scared to death until they get their hands on their kid.
+Well, every parent is heartbroken, and every parent is scared to death until they get their hands on their kid.

-Um, you know, the one thing that he talked about is clearing those buildings.
+You know, the one thing that he talked about is clearing those buildings.

 Some kids may be hiding in certain spots.